Relations between Types

 Relation via FieldConfig

-Assume you have Author
+Assume you have Author and Post types.

 import { schemaComposer } from 'graphql-compose';